-Royal Schiphol Group's Vision 2050 sets a new and aspirational goal for the organisation and the wider Dutch aviation industry.
-This Vision is based on strengthening the fundamental 'qualities' offered as a Group: Quality of Network, Quality of Life and Quality of Service.
+Royal Schiphol Group's Vision 2050 ("Vision 2050") sets a new and aspirational goal for the organisation and the wider Dutch aviation industry.
+Vision 2050 is based on strengthening the fundamental 'qualities' offered as a Group: Quality of Network, Quality of Life, Quality of Work and Quality of Service.
 Safety and a Robust organisation support these three qualities as key enablers.